bebeklab/CADRE/README.md

 library(devtools)
 install_github("bebeklab/CADRE")

-Download and copypaste summary_api.csv,summary_df_ALMANAC.csv to CADREmodel/data/ or your_data_folder and change the file path in Example.Rmd.
+Download and copypaste summary_api.csv, summary_df_ALMANAC.csv to CADREmodel/data/, or your_data_folder/ and change the file path in Example.Rmd.

 ## Example